Aberdeenshire man sets the fastest time at the Etape Caledonia 2021

 Having suffered a heart attack in spring 2020 and been diagnosed with cardiomyopathy during the national lockdown, Mr Bird a veteran Etape cyclist had to make significant lifestyle changes.

-This, unfortunately, included giving up on his passion for cycling, raking up almost 6000km a year.
+This, unfortunately, included giving up on his passion for cycling, where he previously clocked up almost 3,700 miles a year.

 He decided to invest in an e-bike to aid his recovery and his turbo-powered pedalling has brought him back to the event that kickstarted his passion for cycling years ago.